jnls/Digital-Education-and-Learning-Analytics/README.md

 **Note:** This repository is complementary to two Kaggle competitions: https://inclass.kaggle.com/c/delana-classification and https://inclass.kaggle.com/c/delana-regression2

-We are Iniesta.
-Data not made availabe.
+**Note2:** Data not made availabe.
 If you are from outside EPFL and want to play with it, contact us.
 If you already own the data, u may paste the files "dataset.pickle" and "dataset_test.pickle" it into the working directory and run the notebooks.

-Work by: *Dunai Fuentes Hitos* and *Juan Luis Moral Perez*
+Work by: *Dunai Fuentes Hitos* and *Juan Luis Moral Perez*.
+In Kaggle we are *Iniesta*